A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Discussion

 The peculiar shape of NGC 1978, combined with the large PM difference with the surroundings, suggests that the GC might have been born in a different environment.
 We propose that the anomalous kinematics and extra high ellipticity of NGC 1978 makes it a promising candidate of having been originally formed in a dwarf galaxy with a lesser tidal field strength as compared to the LMC.
 If the GC was accreted into the LMC much later, the LMC's tidal forces would not have enough time to alter the shape of the GC.

 In a recent study by \cite{mucciarelli2021relic}, NGC 2005 was found to have distinct chemical abundance patterns compared to other LMC GCs of similar metallicity, suggesting it originated in a different environment.
 Using chemical evolution models, they concluded that NGC 2005's progenitor was likely a low-mass dwarf spheroidal galaxy with inefficient star formation.
 NGC 2005 ending up as a kinematic outlier in our framework lends further credence to this GC having an external origin.
+However, note that \cite{Piatti_2023} refutes the findings of \cite{mucciarelli2021relic}.

 B22 found that the speed of NGC 2210 relative to the LMC is likely larger than the LMC escape speed (see also Figure \ref{fig:E-Lz}).
 NGC 2210 is an old GC (age $>8$ Gyr, \citealt{olszewski1996old}), which shows multiple horizontal branches in its CMD \citep{Gilligan_2019, gilligan2020exploring}.
 Multiple populations are typically seen in cores of accreted dwarf galaxies as shown in \cite{Helmi_2008}, and such cores are likely progenitors of several MW GCs \citep{Massari_2019, Joel2021, Belokurov_2024}.
 Hence, it is likely that NGC 2210 is not a LMC GC, and instead is a MW GC that happens to be near the LMC.